nchavez1/classes/class-03/README.md

 ## Class #3 Assignment

 We demonstrated Array manipulation with `Array.map()` above.
 Array filtering works similarly.
 For an example, see: [`Array.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) in MDN docs.
+You can run some examples there to get a feel for it.

-1. Starting with a result above in [Working with GeoJSON](#working-with-json), create second an Observable notebook scatterplot of latitude (y-axis) for earthquakes in the northern hemisphere.
+1. Starting with a result above in [Working with GeoJSON](#working-with-json), create a Plot.ly scatterplot in an Observable notebook that shows latitude (y-axis) and longitude (x-axis) for earthquakes, similar to the homework last week, except show only earthquakes in the northern hemisphere.

-2. Print
+2. Create a fork of the class demo [Earthquakes on Leaflet](https://beta.observablehq.com/@pbogden/earthquakes-on-leaflet) display only earthquakes with magnitude exceeding 2.

+3. Create another Leaflet map of earthquakes with magnitude below 2.

+4. In your notebook, explain what you see.